See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

 \subsection{System Overview}

-The RATS platform is a modular opto-mechanical robotic system designed for high-resolution imaging and precise, non-contact laser-based tissue resection.
-The system integrates:
+The RATS platform is a modular opto-mechanical robotic system designed for high-resolution imaging and precise, non-contact laser-based tissue resection (Fig.~\ref{fig:rats_platform}).
+It integrates:

 \begin{itemize}[left=0pt] \item \textbf{Imaging stack:} A low-cost spectral-domain (SD) OCT system, 1310 nm, (Lumedica Inc, NC, USA), with a working distance of 110 mm, is co-axially aligned with a near-infrared fiber-coupled surgical laser-scalpel using a dichroic mirror for synchronized imaging and ablation.
 A secondary RGB-D camera (Intel RealSense D435i) is used for coarse scene reconstruction and ROI selection.
-All components are mounted to a 6-DoF collaborative robotic arm (UR5e, Universal Robots, Denmark), which provides repeatable pose control for multi-angle scanning, laser delivery, and end-effector motion during volumetric resections.
+All components are mounted to a 6-DoF collaborative robotic arm with a precision of $\pm0.03$ mm (UR5e, Universal Robots, Denmark), which provides repeatable pose control for multi-angle scanning, laser delivery, and end-effector motion during volumetric resections.

-\item \textbf{Laser optics and scalpel assembly:} A surgical laser ($\lambda$ =1060 nm, 10 W, multi-mode continuous wave, Crystal laser, NV, USA) is collimated (5 $\pm$ 1 mm) and focused using an achromatic doublet focusing lens (f = 75\,mm, AC254-075-C Ø1", Thorlabs, NJ, USA).
+\item \textbf{Laser optics and scalpel assembly:} A surgical laser ($\lambda$ =1060 nm, 10 W, multi-mode continuous wave, Crystal Laser, NV, USA) is collimated (5 $\pm$ 1 mm) and focused using an achromatic doublet focusing lens (f = 75\,mm, AC254-075-C Ø1", Thorlabs, NJ, USA).
 A long-pass dichroic mirror with an edge wavelength of 1072.4 nm (LPD02-1064RU-25x36x2.0, IDEX Semrock, IL, USA) co-aligns the OCT and laser scalpel paths, and a $\lambda/4$ UV fused silica Anti-Reflection (AR) coated protective window (TECHSPEC, Edmund Optics, NJ, USA) is installed at the exit port of the dichroic cage to protect the optics from debris generated during ablation.
 Paper burn tests are employed to measure the spot size at the focal length to be 0.9 mm.
-Total energy delivered over a set period of time under various duty cycles is measured using a power meter Fig.~\ref{fig:lti_model}.
+Total energy delivered over a set period of time under various duty cycles is measured using a power meter (Table~\ref{tab:duty_vs_energy}).

 \item \textbf{Phantom development:} The laser scalpel and OCT have different wavelengths, so a tissue-mimicking phantom was developed using 2\% (w/w) agarose for matrix, 10\% (w/w) intralipid for OCT optical scattering, and 0.1\% (w/w) India-Ink as a chromophore to absorb 1060\, nm laser energy.
-This phantom simulates the optical properties of soft tissue and is OCT-visible.
+Unlike other brain tissue mimicking phantoms focusing on mechanical properties \cite{prakash2023brain}, this phantom simulates the optical properties of soft tissue and is OCT-visible, with the addition of India Ink to promote absorption at the laser wavelength \cite{tucker2018creation}.